mtlynch/mtlynch.io/_pages/hiring-content-writers/2-creating-a-job-description.md

 **Note**: This applies specifically to [pay per hour structure](/hiring-content-writers/2-creating-a-job-description/#pay-per-hour-per-word-or-per-article).
 If you're paying per word or per article, check [Who Pays Writers](http://whopayswriters.com) to get a sense of market rates for publications similar to yours.
 {: .notice--info}

 A writer's hourly rate is meaningless unless you know how quickly they work and how much editing they require.
-I paid writers their asking rate, then used a [trial hire](/hiring-content-writers/3-screening-candidates/#start-a-paid-trial) to evaluate whether they're worth the money.
+I typically pay writers their asking rate, then use a [trial hire](/hiring-content-writers/3-screening-candidates/#start-a-paid-trial) to evaluate whether they're worth the money.

 There are limits, of course.
 I never pay more than $60/hr because it's simply too expensive to run trial hires at that rate, given how few of them work out.

-The table below shows the rates I paid depending on the channel where I found the writer:
+The table below shows the rates I paid depending on how I foud the candidate:

 | Candidate source   | What I paid |
 |--------------------|-------------|